docsdevbr/symfony-doc-pt-br/reference/configuration/security.rst

 **type**: ``string`` **default**: ``/logout``

-The path which triggers logout.
-You need to set up a route with a matching path.
+The path or route name that triggers the logout.
+If the value starts with a ``/`` character, it's treated as a path; otherwise, it's treated as a route name.
+If you use a path, make sure to also define a route that matches it.

 target
 ......